What Length of Tenancy Agreement do you use?

 Do I need carbon monoxide and smoke alarms?

 From October 2015 it is now a legal requirement for Landlords to install smoke alarms on every floor in a rented residential property.
-Landlords are also legally required to install carbon monoxide alarms in every room with a solid fuel source.
-Although it is good practice to still have a carbon monoxide detector fitted.
+Landlords are also legally required to install carbon monoxide alarms in every room with a solid fuel source or a gas applicance such as a boiler, gas fire or gas hob.

 What is Right to Rent?